Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Grabbing the ankle helps knee-over-ankle alignment and gives students the ability to either push down to roll the chest open, or pull up on the ankle to move the low ribs further away from their hip crease—improving equal lengthening of the torso on both sides.

 How to: Stand on your knees.
-Bring your right foot to the mat and start to bend your right knee until it is directly above your right ankle and your shin is perpendicular to the mat.
+Bring your right foot to the mat in front of you and bend your right knee until it is directly above your right ankle and your shin is perpendicular to the mat, as if you were in a Low Lunge.
 Level your hip points so they face the left long side of the mat and are equal height from the mat.
-Rest your right elbow on your right thigh and start to twist left, taking a lateral stretch with your torso.
-Play with grabbing your right shin or ankle with your right hand.
+Rest your right elbow on your right thigh and start to twist left.
+Stay here or play with grabbing your right shin or ankle with your right hand.
 Note that you can have your arm in front of your thigh, using it to nudge the right knee back so it stays stacked over your ankle or you can extend your arm behind your right thigh and use your muscle strength to press your outer right knee into your arm.
-Either extend your left arm towards the sky or place your left hand on your left hip and roll your left elbow open.
-Let your right ribs encourage the left ribs to roll open so that they move as a barrel and twist with the spine.
-Reach your low ribs away from your pelvis, lengthening through both sides of the body.
-Stay here for 5–10 breaths.
+Either extend your left arm toward the ceiling or place your left hand on your left hip and draw your left elbow toward the wall behind you to open across your chest and create a slight twist in the spine.
+Lengthen through both sides of your body.
+Stay in Kneeling Side Angle Pose for 5-10 breaths.
 Repeat on the other side.

 Why it helps: